 As a new mom, you are a tastemaker.
 Many mothers don’t realize that the same imprinting process that lets babies learn about taste and smell in utero also applies to breast-feeding.

-The fruits, vegetables, meats, grains, herbs, and spices that you love are going straight to your baby.
+Among of the benefits of breast milk is that the fruits, vegetables, meats, grains, herbs, and spices that you love are going straight to your baby.
 Studies show that when your baby makes the transition to solid foods, she is more likely to enjoy her first pureed vegetable or fruit if she recognizes its flavor from breast milk, or even if it’s a food you ate during pregnancy.

 Hints of many flavors come through breast milk